Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Introduction

-\begin{example}[Breiman's Dilemma with a CNN] A basic 5-layer convolutional neural network of $c$ channels (see Section \ref{sect:exp} for details) is trained with CIFAR-10 dataset whose 10 percent labels are randomly permuted.
+\begin{example}[Breiman's Dilemma with a CNN] A basic 5-layer convolutional neural network of $c$ channels (see Section \ref{sect:exp} for details) is trained with CIFAR-10 dataset whose 10 percent labels are randomly permuted as injected noises.
 When $c=50$ with $92,610$ parameters, Figure \ref{fig:bcnn-main} (a) shows the training error and generalization (test) error in solid curves.
 From the generalization error in (a) one can see that overfitting indeed happens after about 10 epochs, despite that training error continuously drops down to zero.
-One can successfully predict such an overfitting phenomenon from Figure \ref{fig:bcnn-main} (b), the evolution of normalized margin distributions defined later in this paper.
-In (b), while small margins are monotonically improved during training, large margins undergoes a phase transition from increase to decrease around 10 epochs such that one can predict the tendency of generalization error in (a) using large margin dynamics.
-Two particular sections of large margin dynamics are highlighted in (b), one at 9.8 on $x$-axis that measures the percentage of normalized training margins no more than 9.8 (training margin error) and the other at 0.8 on $y$-axis that measures the normalized margins at quantile $q=0.8$ (i.e. $1/\hat{\gamma}_{q,t}$).
+One can successfully predict such an overfitting phenomenon from Figure \ref{fig:bcnn-main} (b), the evolution of normalized training margin distributions defined later in this paper.
+In (b), while low or small margins are monotonically improved during training, high or large margins undergoes a phase transition from increase to decrease around 10 epochs such that one can predict the tendency of generalization error in (a) using high margin dynamics.
+Two particular sections of high margin dynamics are highlighted in (b), one at 9.8 on $x$-axis that measures the percentage of normalized training margins no more than 9.8 (training margin error) and the other at 0.8 on $y$-axis that measures the normalized margins at quantile $q=0.8$ (i.e. $1/\hat{\gamma}_{q,t}$ defined later).
 Both of them meet the tendency of generalization error in (a) and find good early stopping time to avoid overfitting.
-However, as we increase the channel number to $c=400$ with about $5.8M$ parameters and retrain the model, (c) shows a similar overfitting phenomenon in generalization error; on the other hand, (d) exhibits a monotonic improvement of normalized margin distributions without a phase transition during the training and thus fails to capture the overfitting.
-This demonstrates the Breiman's dilemma in CNN. \end{example}
+However, as we increase the channel number to $c=400$ with about $5.8M$ parameters and retrain the model, (c) shows a similar overfitting phenomenon in generalization error; on the other hand, (d) exhibits a uniform improvement of both low and high normalized margins without a phase transition during the training and thus fails to capture the overfitting.
+This demonstrates the Breiman's dilemma in wide CNN. \end{example}